bhamrick/precision_system/README.md

         * 3♦️!
 Asks (Compare these responses to the immediate response to 2NT with a max)
             * 3♥️!
 Singleton, no long side suit
                 * 3♠️!
-Asks where (use 4♥️! for spades when hearts are trump)
+Asks where (use 3NT! for the other major)
             * 3♠️ Unused
             * 3NT!
 No singleton or long side suit
             * 4♣️!
 5+ card club suit
             * 4♦️!
 5+ card diamond suit
             * 4♥️!
 5+ cards in the other major
     * 3♦️!
 Minimum with a void
         * 3♥️!
-Asks where (use 3♠️! for the other major)
+Asks where (use 3♠️! for the other major and 3NT! for diamonds)
     * 3♥️!
 Maximum with a singleton, no void or long side suit
         * 3♠️!
-Asks where (use 4♥️! for spades when hearts are trump)
+Asks where (use 3NT! for the other major)
     * 3♠️!
 Maximum with a void
         * 3NT!
 Asks where (use 4♥️! for spades when hearts are trump)
     * 3NT!
 Maximum with no singleton, void, or long side suit